r2am9d/editable/README.md

       'widthFactor': 0.2 //gives 20% of screen size to the column
       ```

-     [key] an identifyer preferably without space and special characters
+     [key] an identifier preferably without space and special characters

+     [editable] specify if this column can be edited or not

+     [type] Either "numeric" or "text".
+Identifier which type will be applied to the current row Defaults to "text"

 - `rows`: an array of objects, where each object key represents a column [key],
   example: